Notes to the Consolidated financial statements

-Implementation of new and revised IFRS-EU in 2015 did not have a material impact on our Consolidated financial statements.
+Implementation of new and revised IFRS-EU in 2016 did not have a material impact on the Company's Consolidated financial statements.

-At the date of authorization of these Consolidated financial statements, the following standards and interpretations have been issued however are not yet effective and/or have not yet been adopted by the EU and have not yet been adopted by us.
+At the date of authorization of these Consolidated financial statements, the following standards and interpretations have been issued, however they are not yet effective and/or have not yet been adopted by the EU and have not yet been adopted by us.

-Changes to Standards following Amendments by the IASB and the Annual Improvement Cycles as issued per date of these Financial statements are not expected to have a material impact on our Financial statements.
+The following changes to Standards following Amendments by the IASB and the Annual Improvement Cycles are not expected to have a significant impact on the Company’s Consolidated financial statements.

 - Classification and Measurement of Share-based Payment Transactions (Amendments to IFRS 2).